stevelloyd/Monnow-LCS/Monnow-LCS notes.md

 We started off with a reflection on the previous week's activity and then introduced the [pxt](https://pxt.microbit.org) block JavaScript programming language).

 The 'pioneer' was Alan Kay, whose team at the Xerox Palo Alto Research Centre invented desktop computing as we know it (incidentally to investigate the teaching of programming in school).
+There was a video of the ['gravity project'](http://squeakland.org/resources/audioVisual/movie.jsp?id=25) done in Squeak.

 [Slides](session%203/session3-intro.pdf)